BTNeandertha1/BTDiablo/README.md

 - Adjust Merc AI and Itemization

 # Patch Notes
+- Fixed a bug with Augments not having 50% gold find and added 1% Experience Gained to them
+- Unique Jewels now drop with 1% Experience Gained
 - Removed Fist of Heavens cooldown

 - All Recipes Include Stacked Items **BEWARE UNSTACK ITEMS BEFORE USING IN RECIPES THEY WILL CONSUME GREATER THAN 1**